acondura/yopvpn/README.md

 # YOPVPN
-YOPVPN (Your Own Private VPN) is a fast, secure, and open-source VPN solution powered by [WireGuard](https://www.wireguard.com/) — giving you complete control over your online privacy.
+YOPVPN (Your Own Private VPN) is a fast, secure (state-of-the-art cryptography) and open-source VPN solution powered by [WireGuard](https://www.wireguard.com/) — giving you complete control over your online privacy.
 Host it yourself.
 Own your traffic.
 Stay private.

 # Usage